RobolinkInc/doc-v3/docs/CoDroneEDU/Resources/page2.md

 ### Version 24.9.1
 #### September 1, 2024
 - Drone height is more stable.
-- This is a new firmware for the CDE drone
+- This is a new firmware for the CDE drone.

 <hr/>

 ### Version 22.8.1
 #### August 8, 2022
-- This is the old firmware for the CDE drone
+- This is the old firmware for the CDE drone.

 <hr className="section_hr"/>